nextflow-io/nextflow/docs/awscloud.rst

 The new AMI ID needs to be specified when creating the Batch `Computing environment <http://docs.aws.amazon.com/batch/latest/userguide/compute_environments.html>`_.

+.. _aws-cli:

 AWS CLI installation
 --------------------

-The AWS cli tool needs to be installed by using a self-contained package manager such as `Conda <https://conda.io>`_.
+.. warning:: The `AWS CLI tool <https://aws.amazon.com/cli>`_ must to be installed in your custom AMI by using a self-contained package manager such as `Conda <https://conda.io>`_.

+The reason is that when the AWS CLI tool executes using Conda it will use the version of python supplied by Conda.
+If you don't use Conda and install the AWS CLI using something like `pip <https://pypi.org/project/pip/>`_ the ``aws`` command will attempt to run using the version of python found in the running container which won't be able to find the necessary dependencies.

 The following snippet shows how to install AWS CLI with `Miniconda <https://conda.io/miniconda.html>`_::